-Following a quick “how to” recipe would be much easier than trying to incorporate circular lessons from a seventy-day story about a four-year journey.
+Following a quick “how to” recipe would be much easier than trying to incorporate circular lessons from a seventy-day story about a five-year journey.

 But even without an exact prescription, wisdom and maturity are always sequential; and their sequence is something we can learn to pick up on and follow in time.

 “I’ve come to find that using weed every night isn’t really keeping me from working on this story.

 “But I know there are other important things I have to finish before this story is complete.

 “To do those other things well, I definitely need to get high less than every single night.